House Republicans demand answers from Pelosi on security decisions leading up to Capitol riot

 "They are martyrs for our democracy, those who lost their lives," Pelosi said during her weekly press conference.

 Five people died when a mob of Trump supporters stormed the Capitol on Jan.
-6, including U.S. Capitol Police Officer Brian Sicknick, 42, who was struck in the head by a fire extinguisher.
+6, including U.S. Capitol Police Officer Brian Sicknick, 42.
 Two other officers died by suicide in the week after the siege.

 "The service of the Capitol Police force that day brings honor to our democracy.
 Their accepting this reward brings luster to this medal," the California Democrat said.
 "We must always remember their sacrifice and say vigilante against what I said before, about what Abraham Lincoln said: the silent artillery of time.
 We will never forget."